innoveworkshop/InnoveWorkshop-Eagle-Library/README.md

     - Whatever Eagle gives you plus a lot more
   - Switches
     - The ubiquitous 6mm tactile switch in THT and SMT form.
+  - Varistors
+    - All the bundled ones, but with an improved schematic symbol.

 ## Compatibility